gemfire/gemfire-developer-website/content/blog/spring-boot-JMX-notification-listener.md

 lastmod: '2021-04-22'
 team:
 - Barry Oglesby
-title: Implementing a Spring Boot JMX Notification Listener for Apache Geode
+title: Implementing a Spring Boot JMX Notification Listener for VMware GemFire
 type: blog
 ---

 ## Introduction
-Apache Geode issues JMX Notifications for specific [system events](https://geode.apache.org/docs/guide/14/managing/management/list_of_mbean_notifications.html) and system alerts (e.g. warning and severe messages).
+VMware GemFire issues JMX Notifications for specific [system events](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-managing-management-list_of_mbean_notifications.html) and system alerts (e.g. warning and severe messages).

 JMX Notifications include but are not limited to:
  * when members join and leave the DistributedSystem
  * when Regions are created and destroyed
  * when GatewaySenders are created, started and stopped
- * when warning or above messages are logged (depending on the DistributedSystemMXBean [alert level](https://github.com/apache/geode/blob/c78dddd28f5dd18861668a83327b54bac8c7050b/geode-core/src/main/java/org/apache/geode/management/DistributedSystemMXBean.java#L157))
+ * when warning or above messages are logged (depending on the DistributedSystemMXBean alert level)

- This article describes a Spring Boot JMX Notification listener application that connects to and listens for JMX Notifications from Apache Geode members.
+ This article describes a Spring Boot JMX Notification listener application that connects to and listens for JMX Notifications from VMware GemFire members.

  ## Implementation